canonical/brand-store-documentation/configuration-values.rst

 Brand store configuration
 =========================

-When using your Brand Store, your main resource will be the documentation found at https://ubuntu.com/core/services/guide/iot-app-store-intro.
+When using your Brand Store, your main resource will be the documentation found `here <https://ubuntu.com/core/services/guide/iot-app-store-intro>`_.
 This section provides links to some key pages in the documentation, as well as information specific to your Brand Store.

 Store Architecture